5 Fractal Geometry

 Should one measure by walking along the mean

 high tide line?
 But where is this?
 Do we ‘walk’ round every pebble?
-Round every grain of sand?
+Do we skirt every grain of sand?

 Every molecule?
-As one shrinks the scale, the measured length becomes absurdly large.
-We sketch
+As the scale of consideration shrinks, the measured length becomes absurdly large.

 35

-Given a ruler of length R, measure how many N are required to trace round the coastline when
+Given a ruler of length R, let N be the number required to trace round the coastline when laid

-Plotting log N against log(1/R) for several sizes of ruler seems to give a straight line!
+Plot log N against log(1/R) for several sizes of ruler.
+The data suggests a straight line!

 log N log k + D log(1/R) = log(kR